-Emergency Operations Center (EOC): A site from which local, state and federal agencies coordinate off-scene support to on-scene responders.
+Emergency Operations Center (EOC) or Emergency Coordination Center (ECC): A site from which local, state, and federal agencies coordinate off-scene support to on-scene responders.

-Global Harmony System (GHS): The GHS is an acronym for The Globally Harmonized System of Classification and Labeling of Chemicals.
+Global Harmony Systems (GHS): the GHS is an acronym for The Globally Harmonized System of Classification and Labeling of Chemicals.
 The GHS is a system for standardizing and harmonizing the classification and labeling of chemicals.
 It is a logical and comprehensive approach to:

-- Defining health, physical and environmental hazards of chemicals; - Creating classification processes that use available data on chemicals for comparison with the defined hazard criteria; and - Communicating hazard information, as well as protective measures, on labels and Safety Data Sheets (SDS)
+- Defining health, physical and environmental hazards of chemicals - Creating classification processes that use available data on chemicals for comparison with the defined hazard criteria; and - Communicating hazard information, as well as protective measures, on labels and Safety Data Sheets (SDS)

-Hazardous Material (Haz-Mat): Any element, compound, mixture, solution or substance which, when spilled or released into the air or into or on any land or waters of the state, may present a substantial danger to the public health, safety, welfare or the environment.
+Hazardous Material (HazMat): Any element, compound, mixture, solution, or substance which, when spilled or released into the air or into or on any land or waters of the state, may present a substantial danger to the public health, welfare, or the environment.